 Each graphic has a different type of content, but it’s always right in the center of the frame.

 Additionally, Twitter has already started automatically cropping photos, so it’s best to put your eye-catchers right in the middle.

 Both vertically and horizontally, this way they will not be cut off by machine learning.

-I even cropped a solid chunk of image off these image examples and they still look great.
+I even cropped a solid chunk off of these image examples and yet, they still look great.
 Taking a similar approach will help each of your images be seen in full by every user.

 At Venngage we actually take this tip literally with all of our social media graphics as well: